 To cut the problem or area, you can use your wire cutters and utility knife.
 Two separate cables will be required for each headphone.

-After the cable is wire cutters, you can remove the insulation from the wires to inspect the problem areas.
+After the cable is cut, you can remove the insulation from the wires to inspect the problem areas.

 Separate the wires so that they don’t touch one another.
 Red and copper wires should be placed in their own spaces.
 To make it easier and cleaner to work in, you can remove insulation.

 The red/green wires were designed to transmit audio.
-You won’t be able to hear quality audio if the red and copper wires touch each other.
+You won’t be able to hear quality audio if the red and brass wires touch each other.
 Sometimes, there is no audio at all.